ibm-cloud-docs/vmwaresolutions/vcenter/vc_fed_addingremovingservers.md

 ### Before you remove ESXi servers

 * Do not remove ESXi servers from the VMware vSphere Web Client.
-The changes that you make on the vSphere Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_full}} console.
+The changes that you make on the vSphere Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_short}} console.
 * A VMware Federal instance with NFS storage must have at least 2 ESXi servers and a VMware Federal instance with vSAN storage must have at least 4 ESXi servers.
 * When you remove ESXi servers, the servers are placed in maintenance mode, and after that, all the virtual machines (VMs) running on the servers are migrated before they are removed from vCenter Server.
 For maximum of control over the relocation of VMs, it is recommended that you place the ESXi servers to be removed in maintenance mode and migrate the VMs running on them manually using the VMware vSphere Web Client.
 After that, remove the ESXi servers using the {{site.data.keyword.vmwaresolutions_short}} console.